 Finding the right role for you

-Emma is a Process Engineer at PM Group, based in the UK, a project delivery specialist and builds facilities for their clients a number of sectors including pharmaceuticals, medical technologies, and food and drink.
+Emma is a Process Engineer at PM Group, based in the UK, a project delivery specialist and builds facilities for their clients in a number of sectors including pharmaceuticals, medical technologies, and food and drink.
 She works on feasibility studies through to detailed design phases of engineering projects.

 She gained her role after establishing a connection with a PM Group employee who was giving a career talk at the University of Nottingham in her final year of her chemical engineering degree.
 She was one of few people regularly raising her hand keen to ask questions about a career at the company.
 This worked in her favour as the speaker suggested chatting after the session, and thereafter was made aware of an upcoming opportunity.